osmus/teachosm.org/_posts/en/casestudies/0900-01-03-DCGreatStreets.md

 published: true
 ---

-# Conducting a Street-level Survey Using OpenStreetMap
+# DC Great Streets: A Street-level Survey Using OpenStreetMap

 ## Background

-Conducting a street-level survey is a good way to get students acquainted with local land use and land cover while learning important technical skills in the [OpenStreetMap](http://openstreetmap/) environment.
+Conducting a street-level survey is a great way to get students acquainted with local land use and land cover while learning important technical skills in the [OpenStreetMap](http://openstreetmap/) environment.
 The objective of a survey is to make a field-level determination of how the property or building is being used, create a